provocon/coremedia-build-docker/README.md

 ./gradlew -PbuildTag=latest dockerPush
 ```

-which does all the steps above for you except building the base-container.
+which does all the steps above for you.

 ## Test